All Episodes

 And I really got to thinking about it.

-Seriously, uh ask you a question here.
+Seriously, ask you a question here.

 If you had the power to pick the Democrat presidential candidate from the current crop of candidates, who would you pick?

-It's not the point, is you got this list of Democrats.
+You've got this list of Democrats.

 Who would you pick?

-Uh probably a combination of uh all three.
+Probably a combination of all three.

 And you can't pick Lieberman.

-You can't say Lieberman, because he's an independent now.
+You can't say Lieberman because he's an independent now.

 All right.

-Can Congress solve our need for bridge repairs?
+Everybody's asking this question, can Congress solve our need for bridge repairs?

 He said the incentives are all wrong.

-The incentives are not to fix things, the incentives for politicians are to are to start brand new things, ribbon coveting ceremonies, be it new old folks' home, a new water treatment center, what have you, big photo op, bring home the bacon, and that's how you get re-elected.
+The incentives for politicians are to start brand new things, ribbon coveting ceremonies, be it new old folks' home, a new water treatment center, what have you, big photo op, bring home the bacon, and that's how you get reelected.

 And that is exactly right.

-So if if we're looking to the wrong bunch of people to fix the bridge, because fixing the bridge is not the uh express purpose here.
+So, if we're looking to the wrong bunch of people to fix the bridge, because fixing the bridge is not the express purpose here, can Congress solve our need for bridge repairs?

 The answer could be ethanol, ladies and gentlemen.